w3c/wai-presentations2all/content/index.md

 Make your event and your presentations accessible so that you are prepared for such situations.

-{% include_cached excol.html type="end" %}

 ### Benefits

 Sessions that are accessible to people with disabilities are also **inclusive** to many more audiences.
 For example, people with different learning styles and people who are not fluent in the language.
 Accessible sessions also have additional benefits to organizations and individuals.

 {::nomarkdown}
-{% include box.html type="start" title="Benefits Example" class="simple aside" %}
+{% include box.html type="start" title="Example" class="simple aside" %}
 {:/}

-In this example situation, a live presentation with “slides” is recorded and later made available in an audio podcast:
+In this situation, a live presentation with “slides” is recorded and later made available in an audio podcast:

 -  The presenter describes the important visual information in the slides during the presentation.
 That provides the visual information during the presentation to people who are blind and to people who cannot see the slides well.
 Later, people listening to the podcast also get the visual information that was described, even though they don’t have video.
 -  During the presentation, a professional captioner types what is being said as text.
 People who are deaf or hard of hearing read the captioning.
 It also helps people who understand written text better than spoken language.
 For example, people whose native language is different.
 Later, the live captioning output is used to develop a text transcript of the presentation.